Thing (assembly): British Isles

 Thynghowe was an important Danelaw meeting place, or thing, located in Sherwood Forest, Nottinghamshire, England.
 It was lost to history until its rediscovery in 2005–06 by local history enthusiasts Lynda Mallett and Stuart Reddish.
 The site lies amidst the old oaks of an area known as the Birklands in Sherwood Forest.
-Experts believe it may also yield clues as to the boundary of the Anglo Saxon kingdoms of Mercia and Northumbria.
-English Heritage has recently inspected the site, and has confirmed it was known as "Thynghowe" in 1334 and 1609.
+Experts believe it may also indicate the boundary of the kingdoms of Mercia and Northumbria.
+English Heritage has recently inspected the site, and has confirmed it was known as the Thynghowe in 1334 and 1609.
 It functioned as a place where people came to resolve disputes and settle issues.
 Thynghowe is an Old Norse name, although the site may be older than the Danelaw, perhaps even Bronze Age.
-The word "howe" is derived from the Old Norse word haugr meaning 'mound'.
+Howe is derived from the Old Norse word haugr "mound".
 This often indicates the presence of a prehistoric burial mound.

 Frisia

-Early-medieval Frisia knew three levels thing assemblies: the highest level of the civitas, the middle level of the pagus, and the lowest level of the centena.
-The pagi are being considered the oldest building block, and probably took place three times a year and attended by all freemen.
+The Frisian Kingdom knew three levels of things: the highest level of the civitas, the middle level of the pagus, and the lowest level of the centena (hundredth).
+The pagi are the oldest building block, and they probably took place three times a year and were attended by all freemen.
 Early-medieval Frisia consisted of about 16 pagi.
 The other thing levels only became relevant during the Middle Ages.
-The thing was led by law-speakers called asega, with the component -a meaning 'law' and the component -sega meaning 'to say/speak'.
-Every pagus had its own thing but due to lack of written sources it is difficult to establish where the thing sites were.
-Thing sites are being presumed by historians at Naaldwijk in the pagus Maasland (Land of the River Meuse), at Katwijk in the pagus Rijnland (Land of the River Rhine), at Heemskerk in the pagus Kennemerland, at De Waal in the pagus Texel, at Franeker in the pagus Westergo and at Dokkum in the pagus Oostergo.
+The thing was led by law-speakers called asega "lawspeaker".
+Every pagus had its own thing, but due to a lack of written sources, it isn't easy to establish where the thingsteads were.
+Thing sites are being presumed by historians at Naaldwijk in the pagus Maasland (Land of the River Meuse), at Katwijk in the pagus Rijnland "land of the Rhine", at Heemskerk in the pagus Kennemerland, at De Waal in the pagus Texel, at Franeker in the pagus Westergo and at Dokkum in the pagus Oostergo.
 From the 12th century the thing called Upstalsboom took place on the level of the civitas.
-At Upstalsboom, near the current town of Aurich in the East Frisia region, Germany, delegates and judges from all seven Frisian Sealands used to gather once a year.
+At Upstalsboom, near the current town of Aurich in the East Frisia region, Germany, delegates and judges from all seven Frisian sealands used to gather once a year.